V-Track Screens

 Step 3

-The screen is now locked in continuous contact along 100% of the channel length.
+The screen is now locked in continuous contact along the full channel length.
 When you are done, press the button again and the screen retracts fully into the housing — disappearing from view in seconds.

 V-Track screen fully deployed and sealed